Moksha2502/pdf-outline-extractor/challenge_1a/README.md

 * If you're using this as a base, you may integrate a small ML model (≤ 200MB) in the future to enhance classification.

 ---

-## 📬 Contact

-If you have any questions or feedback, feel free to reach out via GitHub Issues (if permitted) or contact your team lead.

----

-Let me know if you'd like a **prewritten `process_pdfs.py`** with improved logic or a **sample GitHub repo** template zip to help you upload directly.